-In other words, your money is always making the best return that the current conditions allow – riding upward movements in the market, and avoiding the downturns, as you’ve seen in the charts of the Saltydog portfolios over the past six years.
+In other words, your money is always making the best return that the current conditions allow – riding upward movements in the market, and avoiding the downturns.

 Obviously enough, this is an active system of investing.

-It means you need to be monitoring the market regularly – though no more than once a week – using the special data that we provide.
-And you need to be moving your money in and out of different sectors, to take advantage of the uptrends and avoid the downtrends.
-(In case you’re wondering, it’s not at all difficult if you follow our simple rules.
-I’ll explain more about how it works shortly).
+It means you need to be monitoring the market regularly – though no more than once a week – using the special data and charts that we provide.
+And you need to be moving your money in and out of different sectors, to take advantage of the uptrends and to avoid the downtrends.

 Now, as you may be aware, what I’ve just described is not the mainstream view of how you should be investing.